Looking for the best restaurants in Merida Mexico? This local guide has you covered.

 One of the best restaurants in Merida is housed inside Hacienda Santa Cruz, just south of the city center.
 Their Restaurante Valentina specializes in serving the very best of Yucatecan cuisine prepared with fresh, locally-sourced ingredients.

 Arguably the best time to stop by is for breakfast, even if you are not a guest at the hotel.
-You can order a breakfast package that comes with warm, crumbling fresh pastries, homemade bread, a fresh fruit platter, coffee, freshly squeed fruit juice, and a main.
+You can order a breakfast package that comes with warm, crumbling fresh pastries, homemade bread, a fresh Mexican fruit platter, coffee, freshly squeezed fruit juice, and a main.

 Better still?
 Live musicians regularly perform traditional music as you dine.